What is an ovulation test AKA LH test/OPK?

 What is the best ovulation predictor kit?

-Due to my long cycles and because I was a pee on a stick addict and I wanted to test every day from day 12 in my cycle, I soon realised after several months that the costs were adding up.
+Due to my long cycles and because I was a pee on a stick addict and I wanted to test every day from day 10 of my cycle, I soon realised after several months that the costs were adding up.
 I would often ovulate as late as cycle day 35 so it just wasn’t feasible for me to use them daily.
-I then tried the cheap ‘Ovulation test strips’ you can get online and although and I found that they work really well.
+I then tried the cheap ‘Ovulation test strips‘ you can get online and I found that they work just as well.
 They just don’t have the fancy packaging.
 They come in two sensitivities, 20miu and 10miu, and I found the more sensitive 10miu to work better for me.
 I now sell these tests here at My Fertility so if you are interested check out ‘My Product page” here.